Mount Kilimanjaro Lemosho Route

 - Briefing and rest in the town of Moshi on day two

-- Climb period on days three to ten (arriving back in hotel by mid afternoon)
+- Climb period over days three to ten, or three to nine if doing the 7 day version (arriving back in hotel by mid afternoon)

-- Depart on day eleven or go on four day/three night safari (Ngorongoro, Tarangire, Manyara - lodge or camping or local hotel)
+- Depart on day ten, or eleven (depending on route choice) or go on four day/three night safari (Ngorongoro, Tarangire, Manyara - lodge or camping or local hotel)

 We offer both scheduled dates which you can join, or private dates for minimum numbers of around five at no extra cost.
-We do specialise in providing for groups at no extra cost and we can manage specific requirements for all types of people.
+We specialise in providing bespoke itineraries for groups at no extra cost and we can manage specific requirements for all types of people, events or occasions.